ryanlovett-au/SheetFeed/README.md

 SheetFeed requires a couple of dependent open source PHP projects as a writable cache directory on your web server.
 You will, of course, need a Google Sheet to publish from.

-I have included the versions of the dependencies I developed against in the repo, I STRONGLY suggest you get the latest verisons from the links below.
+I have included the versions of the dependencies I developed against in the repo, I STRONGLY suggest you get the latest versions from the links below.

 ### Prerequisites